hanatos/vkdt/src/pipe/modules/i-raw/readme.md

-# i-raw: raw image input via rawspeed
+# i-raw: raw image input

-this module uses the rawspeed library to decode raw photographs.
+this module uses eithor the rawspeed library (c++) or the rawloader library (rust) to decode raw photographs.

 ## parameters